chrisarg0/Carousel/README.md

 #### The following **additional** features are implemented:

-- [ ] added scroll down pulsing animation to let user know that they should scroll down to see more
+- [ ] added scroll down instructions on landing page
 - [ ] ..

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. I'd be curious to know how to validate the format of fields such as email and phone numbers
+2. I'd also like to do a proper implementation of page scroll, maybe next time
+3.

 ### Video Walkthrough